Looking for a London Neighborhood Guide? Here’s my personalized guide to London Neighborhoods and the best places to live in the city. Enjoy!

 Closest Stations: Clapham Junction

-If your budget allows Mayfair is calling your name.
+If your budget allows, Mayfair is calling your name.
 With one of the best club scenes in the world and an Instagrammable flat on every corner, you’re not far-flung from some of London’s most elite hangouts.
-Not to mention Hyde Park and Green Park at your doorstep.
+Not to mention Hyde Park and Green Park.

-Just over London Bridge and Tower Bridge sits Borough.
-You probably recognize it from Borough Market.
-But it’s endless museums, landmarks and skyscrapers will give you all the London feels you could ever need.
-Oh, and there’s Shakespeare’s globe.
+You’ll probably recognize this area from a British movie or two (cue Borough Market and Tower Bridge).
+Full of endless museums, landmarks, and skyscrapers, Southwark will give you all the London feels you could ever need.
+Oh, and there’s Shakespeare’s Globe.

 If you’d like a list of all the neighborhoods in London Huffington Post published an amazing article on a quick description of each: Huffington Post: 48 London Neighborhoods – A Quick Reference Guide